Getting to St. Louis, MO is Easy

 There’s also a fossil dig, dino sculpture, science lab, and many other things to keep you occupied.

-After an entire morning learning at the St. Louis Science Museum we headed over the the Missouri Botanical Gardens.
+After an entire morning learning at the St. Louis Science Museum, we headed over the Missouri Botanical Gardens.

 We spent hours exploring the rest of the garden.
 Wear good walking shoes and bring a stroller!

 To round out the day, we went to see the Cathedral Basilica.

 Welcome to a work of art!
 The size and splendor of the cathedral was mesmerizing.